23rd Intelligence Squadron welcomes new commander

+During his tenure as the senior intelligence officer at 310th Space Wing, Schriever Air Force Base, Colorado, Inigo was the wing's expert on intelligence activities, validating and directing intelligence activities in support of air and space operations.

+"Thank you for your confidence in me and for giving me the opportunity to lead this great team as well as to do great things with the 23rd IS," said Inigo, after accepting the squadron guidon.

-Lt.
-Col. Philip Inigo, 23rd Intelligence Squadron commander, speaks to attendees after assuming command during the 23rd IS change of command ceremony at Joint Base San Antonio-Lackland, Texas, June 3, 2023.
-As the new commander of the 23rd IS, Inigo will lead a team of Reserve Citizen Airmen who provide intelligence support for the wing.
-(U.S. Air Force photo by Senior Airman Mark Colmenares)
+As the new commander of the 23rd IS, Inigo will lead a team of Reserve Citizen Airmen who present expert cyber surveillance and reconnaissance to the Total Force.

 |Date Taken: